-As we head into cold and flu season, arm yourself with these simple tips and tricks to boost your immune system…
+Arm yourself with these simple tips and tricks to boost your immune system…

 Eat more eggs

-WHY?
+Why?
 Vitamin A is vital for immunity.
 It helps repair mucus membranes that are our first barrier against viruses, plus immune cells need it to function.

 Most of us get about half of our vitamin A by making it from beta-carotene, a nutrient found in certain fruit and vegetables.